Our team helps children who have cleft lip, cleft palate and other craniofacial anomalies.

-What Conditions do We Treat?
+What Conditions Do We Treat?

 The cleft and craniofacial team at Johns Hopkins All Children’s Hospital treats patients with congenital and acquired abnormalities of the the head and neck.
-The most common conditions we treat include cleft lip and palate, craniosynotosis, hemifacial microsomia, facial paralysis, and deformities of the ears and jaws.
-We also treat less common conditions such as Apert syndrome, Crouzon Syndome, Treacher Collins Syndrome, and craniofacial clefts.
+The most common conditions we treat include cleft lip and palate, craniosynostosis, hemifacial microsomia, facial paralysis, and deformities of the ears and jaws.
+We also treat less common conditions such as Apert syndrome, Crouzon Syndrome, Treacher Collins Syndrome, and craniofacial clefts.
 The face is a key component in how we present ourselves to the world, feed ourselves, and communicate with others.
 Our team of experts work together to create a treatment plan ideally designed for each patient’s unique needs.

-What are the Benefits of a Team Approach?
+What Are the Benefits of a Team Approach?

 Craniofacial conditions affect a child’s physical appearance—and more.
 Feeding, hearing, speech and vision can be affected.
 They can also affect dental development, motor skills, neurologic function, and intellectual and social development.
 Our craniofacial team is a group of specialists who are experts in these areas.

 To begin, each member of our team will meet with your family to complete a comprehensive evaluation of your child.
 We will work with your family and your child’s pediatrician to develop a longer-term treatment plan based on your child’s unique needs.
 Over time, we will continue to review the plan and coordinate the care your child needs until he or she becomes an adult.

 Our team approach provides the best possible care for your child, drawing on experts in these fields: